-DOD's official adoption and espousal of the "total force" concept has brought into clearer view many differences in treatment of active duty and reserve force personnel (see the report of the 9th QRMC [7] and Bicksler, Gilroy, and Warner [15]) and has led to demands by some that all distinctions in personnel and compensation policy be eliminated.
-In the retirement policy area, DOD has been under some pressure to provide reservists with annuities immediately upon retirement after 20 years of creditable service-that is, make the reserve system identical to the current active force system.
-As Asch, Hosek, and Clendenning [30] argue, however, this would be precisely the wrong thing to do.
-It would not solve any reserve force management issue that could not be fixed more efficiently by other means, and it would subject reserve force managers to the same inflexibilities now built into the current system for active duty personnel.27
+policy area, DOD has been under some pressure to provide reservists with annuities immediately upon retirement after 20 years of creditable service-that is, make the reserve system identical to the current active force system.
+As Asch, Hosek, and Clendenning [29] argue, however, this would be precisely the wrong thing to do.
+It would not solve any reserve force management issue that could not be fixed more efficiently by other means, and it would subject reserve force managers to the same inflexibilities now built into the current system for active duty personnel.25

 Institutional incentives.
-An important issue in force management is the degree to which force managers are able, or willing, to respond to the relative costs of different types of personnel.
-28 If, for example, first-term personnel become more expensive relative to careerists, force managers should rationally increase the number of careerists and reduce the number of first-term personnel.
-Although relative (marginal) costs should influence force mix choices, personnel managers are often uninformed about relative costs or lack the incentive to respond to them even when costs are known.
+An important issue in force management is the degree to which force managers are able, or willing, to respond to the relative costs of different types of personnel.26 Although relative costs should influence force mix choices, personnel managers are often uninformed about relative costs or lack the incentive to respond to them even when costs are known.
 A case in point is the retirement accrual charge.
 The retirement accrual accounting system was introduced in the 1980s precisely for the purpose of making retirement costs more transparent and personnel managers more responsive to retirement costs when managing their forces.
 But the accrual charge is based on a long-term average estimate of the likelihood that military entrants will become retirees and does not vary by career field or service.
-Thus, the Air Force incurs the same accrual charge as the Marine Corps despite the fact that a much higher
+Thus, the Air Force incurs the same accrual charge as the Marine Corps despite the fact that a much higher fraction of Air Force personnel will eventually receive retirement benefits.
+Air Force careerists are underpriced and Marine Corps careerists are overpriced, giving Air Force personnel managers the incentive to overuse careerists and Marine Corps personnel managers the incentive to underuse them.
+The insensitivity of the accrual charge to management decisions also means that force managers have little incentive to control retention surges that arise from downturns in the economy and other factors.